pemabi/Ultimar/README.md

 # Ultimar
 Ultimar chess variant with basic AI.
 Made for TG.

+Project used as an introduction to Python and Git.

 Massive thanks to Eddie Sharick https://www.youtube.com/@eddiesharick6649 and his series of youtube videos on building a chess engine with python/pygame - was my introduction to learning python and serves as the foundation for much of this code (easy to tell whose is whose!).

+Credit also to the V&A South Kensington for the use of their tile graphic https://www.vam.ac.uk/articles/design-and-make-your-own-islamic-tile-and-printed-pattern

 recommended depth: 2/3